Gambler (song): Background

 After the recording of "Crazy for You" for the 1985 coming-of-age drama film Vision Quest, Madonna decided to record two more songs, "Gambler" and "Warning Signs", both written entirely by her.
 However, only "Crazy for You" and "Gambler" made it onto the final track listing of the film's soundtrack album, with "Warning Signs" remaining commercially unreleased.
 Of the selection, music director Phil Ramone felt that "Gambler" was appropriate for the film's opening shots.
 Madonna explained that the song "is really the girl's point of view, because she's, like, an unstoppable person...
 She doesn't really need this guy".
 "Gambler" remained the last single written solely by Madonna until "Hey You" (2007).
 In a 1991 interview with Rolling Stone, she said that she got "lazy" to write songs without a collaborator.
 Madonna approached her then-boyfriend John "Jellybean" Benitez to produce "Gambler".

 As the song was recorded on the Geffen label, a commercial issue of the single, in the United States was suppressed, at the request of Madonna's Sire Records management.
-They feared that commercial availability of another Madonna single would have been detrimental to the other singles from the Like a Virgin album, and the already available, Geffen-distributed, "Crazy for You".
-Hence "Gambler" was neither commercially released nor sent for airplay in the United States.
-The UK 12" single, contained the Extended Dance Mix, Instrumental Remix, and the song "Nature of the Beach" by Black 'n Blue.
-The 7" single had the original version, and "Nature of the Beach".
+They feared that commercial availability of another Madonna single would have been detrimental to the other singles from the Like a Virgin album, and the already available, Geffen-distributed "Crazy for You".
+Hence, "Gambler" was neither commercially released nor sent for airplay in the United States.
+The UK 12-inch single contains the extended dance mix, instrumental remix, and the song "Nature of the Beach" by Black 'n Blue.
+The 7-inch single has the original version and "Nature of the Beach".
 The video for "Gambler" is similar to "Crazy for You", with Madonna singing the song along with clips culled from Vision Quest.
 Madonna filmed her performance on November 22, 1983, at the Big Foot Tavern in Spokane, Washington.
-On December 9, 2022, nearly forty years after its release, the single was released, upon personal request by Madonna, to streaming services.
+On December 9, 2022, nearly 40 years after its release, the single was released, upon personal request by Madonna, to streaming services.